-MRC’s Aged Care Service connects older people with social activities and support to live at home, be part of the community and to access services.
+MRC Tas Aged Care Services connect older people with social activities and support to live at home, be part of the community and to access services.
 We also provide cultural education to aged care service providers and to other community organisations.

 Social Support Groups

 Healthy Living Group

 The Healthy Living Group meets every fortnight on a Wednesday for outings in and around Hobart.
 It is a wonderful opportunity to meet up with old friends, make new friends, get some exercise and visit different places.
 Clients either pack a picnic or stop somewhere for lunch.